Indiscriminate covers of infinite translation surfaces are innocent, not devious: Context on finite area flat surfaces of infinite topological type

 \section{Context on finite area flat surfaces of infinite topological type}

 There has been an increased interest in the study of the dynamics and geometry of flat surfaces of infinite genus.
-Unlike compact flat surfaces of finite type, there is no natural space for parametrizing flat metrics for all surfaces of a given topological type.
+Unlike classical flat surfaces (which are compact flat surfaces of finite type), there is no natural space for parametrizing flat metrics for all surfaces of a given topological type.
 This gives the first obstacle to utilizing tools from the theory of compact surfaces.
-Different techniques have been developed to overcome this fundamental shortcoming, which prevents us from developing an theory to answer one of the most basic questions: whether the translation flow on a given flat surface of infinite type and finite area is ergodic or not.
+Different techniques have been developed to overcome this fundamental shortcoming, which prevents us from developing a theory to answer one of the most basic questions: whether the translation flow on a given flat surface of infinite type and finite area is ergodic or not.

 Most studies concentrate on the case of the surface having finite or infinite area (a notably exception being \cite{Hinf}, where the methods work for surfaces of finite and infinite area).
 Such choice has great implications to the tools used, the results obtained, and the method of construction used to produce examples or to define some ``spaces of surfaces''.
 A common tool in both contexts is the use of Veech groups, which are a sort of symmetry groups of the surface.
 For compact flat surfaces, these are always discrete subgroups of $SL(2,\mathbb{R})$.
 Flat surfaces of finite type with non-trivial Veech groups are part of a very deep theory which has grown out of the foundational contributions of Thurston \cite{T88} and Veech \cite{V}, so the fact that they can be used in the infinite type setting is encouraging.